 Mind Mapping

-Mind mapping looks simple, but they give many benefits.
+Mind maps look simple, but they give many benefits.
 Here’s why they work so well:

 • They unblock creativity by letting ideas flow freely.